hEDS · POTS · MCAS · Migraine · Cluster 1 · Research Poster

 Collagen is unequivocally piezoelectric — it generates electrical charge under mechanical stress.
-Fukada & Yasuda first demonstrated this in the 1950s; Andonegi et al. (2025, Int J Biol Macromolecules) confirmed piezoelectric response in collagen films at 0.44 pm/V. Collagen Type VI — newly identified by Stecco et al. (2025 preprint) as the most abundant subtype in both deep and superficial fascia (nearly double Types I and III) — is critical to mechanotransduction and flexibility.
-In hEDS, defective Type VI collagen impairs this electrical signalling at every fascial layer, reducing proprioception, pain gating, and tissue repair signalling.
+Collagen Type VI is now confirmed as the most abundant subtype in both deep and superficial fascia, critical to mechanotransduction.
+In hEDS, defective Type VI collagen impairs this electrical signalling at every fascial layer.

 💧